Frequently Asked Questions

 What color inks can I choose from?

 Just as in offset printing, we can letterpress any Pantone color you specify.
 Sometimes people request that we print something like “Sage Green”.
 We’ve printed Sage Green various times, and it’s always been a different Pantone color.
 One person’s idea of Sage Green is different from another person’s.
-Go to: https://www.pantone.com/color-finder#/pick?pantoneBook=pantoneSolidUncoatedV3M2 to see sample images of a Pantone color chart.
-Just remember the color on your monitor is just an aproximation of what the color would look like on paper, as not all monitors are calibrated to look the same, not to mention your looking at color with light beaming through it.
+Go to: https://www.pantone-colours.com to see sample images of a Pantone color chart.
+Just remember the color on your monitor is just an approximation of what the color would look like on paper, as not all monitors are calibrated to look the same, not to mention your looking at color with light beaming through it.
 Let me repeat that…your monitor will not accurately display colors and should not be used to select colors when color matching is critical!

 What is edge-painting?

 Edge-painting is where a color is applied to the very edge of the card (not the front or the back, but the edge, much like a gilded book).
 This can be done in virtually any color, including gold, silver, etc. The effect is most pronounced on our thicker stocks such as Somerset 500 gm, Arturo 600 gm, or when we mount 2 sheets of our thinner stocks together, forming a thick card.
+Here is a link to view edge-painting.

 What forms of payment do you accept?